School Council

 We have instigated a name check for PE kit to help stop kit getting lost.
 We are proud to be involved in planting a tree to celebrate the Queen’s Jubilee.

 We also lead our school in supporting our community.
-This has included organizing a vote to enable children to decide which charities we would like to support this year: St Michael’s Hospice, Cancer Research, Many Tears, Guide dogs for the blind and our link school of New Rock Foundation School in Kampala, Uganda.
-We all enjoyed running a massive Bring and Buy sale.
+This has included organizing a vote to enable children to decide which charities we would like to support this year: St Michael’s Hospice and our link school of New Rock Foundation School in Kampala, Uganda.
+We all enjoyed raising money for a mini bus for New Rock Foundation School.